Over Leoni Jansen

 In 2014 Leoni directed MasterPeace in Concert.
 A huge peace concert in Ziggo Dome, Amsterdam.
 During this concert artists from conflict areas all over the world shared the stage to spread their message of peace and unity, accompanied by the Metropole Orchestra.
 Leoni also performed a song together with the Senegalese Baaba Maal and a Kenyan Choir.

 Leoni has a number of solo CDs to her name: Three magic little words, Heartstrings and Loose Ends, Second Wind and Third Road.
 Her album Nina is a joint project with Les Frères Guisse from Senegal.
 In 2015 she made the album Santiago with renowned Flamenco guitarist Eric Vaarzon Morel, with which she also toured the Dutch theatres.
 Her album Storyteller contains songs from the theatre production Geheim (Secret), in which she traces her fathers war history.
 He fought on the German side in WW II.
 She also wrote a book on this, which was well received by literary critics.
 In 2015 and 2016 she also made the theatre show Barricade on famous protest songs, with singer Izaline Calister.
-In 2016 - 2017 she is on tour with the South-African singer-songwriter Chris Chameleon.
+In 2016 - 2017 she made a threatre program with the South-African singer-songwriter Chris Chameleon.
 They present the show Ja Gesê on a song by Chameleon.
+In 2017-2018 she tours the theatres again with Eric Vaarzon Morel; they go on a pilgrimage to Ireland in IERSE NACHTEN.